Welcome to the WellStart Coach Training Academy!

 Acceptance and Commitment Training (ACT)

-ACT, a therapeutic and training protocol initially developed by Steven C Hayes, is one of the most elegant, simple, respectful, and evidence-based approaches to behavior change I’ve encountered.
+ACT, a therapeutic and training protocol initially developed by Steven C Hayes, is an elegant, simple, respectful, and evidence-based approach to behavior change.

 As a theory of human behavior (and specifically the origins and function of the “Dictator Within” who sabotages our attempts at health and happiness and achievement and connection), ACT provides us with language and exercises to offer our clients to help them move from experiential avoidance to values-based presence and commitment to aligned action.